benjaminocampo/ISHate/README.md

 # Dataset

+## Download dataset directly from parquet files in the repository

 The ISHate dataset split into train, dev, and test sets can be found in the directory `./data/` as compressed parquet files.
 They can be easily opened with `pandas`: